EvictionLab/eviction-lab-etl/README.md

 brew install tippecanoe
 ```

 To create any individual file (described in the `Makefile`) enter `make` and its name.
-Otherwise, to generate the full set of files, run `make all`.
+Otherwise, to generate the full set of files, run `make`.

 ## Deployment